gsbark/Soft_robots_EA/README.md

 | gmsh                  | 4.11.1       |

 ## Robot Generation
 The basic geometry consists of a cuboid structure described as (n×cubesx, m×cubesy, l×cubesz).
 Additionally, there is an option to load a geometry from a .msh file.
-Two files are provided: one for a human body and another for a bb8-type robot from Star Wars.
+Two files are provided: one for a human body and another for a bb8-type robot from Star Wars :) .